keypom/keypom-docs/docs/Concepts/KeypomProtocol/Assets/basic-assets.md

 Whenever an NFT asset is present and properly funded in a key use, the user will receive an NFT for that particular key use.
 For example, if a key has 2 uses, and an NFT asset is defined in the first use but not the second, then the user will only receive an NFT the first time they claim their key.

-Note that multiple different tokens can be sent at once by simply including more NFT Assets.
+Note that multiple different tokens can be sent at once by defining additional NFT Assets following the structure below.
 ### Structure
 When defining an NFT Asset, only one item needs to be specified:
 * `nft_contract_id`: the contract that the NFT lives on.